Defining Community Paramedicine

 Community paramedics can receive training and provide a variety of different services depending on community needs and gaps in existing services.

-California's Office of Statewide Health Planning and Development piloted different community paramedicine programs through the California Emergency Medical Services Authority (EMSA) that demonstrate how these services could be offered to different patient populations.
-The populations and services provided in these pilots included:
+California's Office of Statewide Health Planning and Development piloted different community paramedicine programs through the California Emergency Medical Services Authority (EMSA) that demonstrate how these services could be offered to different patients.
+Services provided in these pilots included:

 Post-discharge.
 Community paramedics visited patients with chronic conditions who were recently discharged from a hospital.
 These visits can provide an opportunity to introduce patients to techniques to manage their health conditions and reduce hospital readmission.